Unital operads, monoids, monads, and bar constructions: Combinatorics of Day convolution

 We have analogous definitions with $\LA$ replaced by $\SI$.
 We write $\boxtimes_{\SI}$ and $\boxtimes_{\LA}$ for the respective Day tensor products in this section.
 By the universal property of $\boxtimes_{\SI}$, we have a natural map of $\SI$-sequences $\io\colon \sD\boxtimes_{\SI} \sE \rtarr \sD\boxtimes_{\LA} \sE$.

-The following combinatorial result looks quite surprising at first sight, but it is proven by specialization of a standard categorical result on the comparison of colimits \cite[Lemma 8.3.4]{Riehl}.
-Our original direct proof is more illuminating, but is lengthier and is therefore just sketched. \begin{thm} For $\sD$ and $\sE$ in $\SI^{op}[\sV]$,
+The following combinatorial result looks quite surprising at first sight, but it is proven by using a specialization of a standard categorical result on the comparison of colimits \cite[Lemma 8.3.4]{Riehl}.
+Our original direct proof is more illuminating, but is lengthier and is therefore just sketched.
+The impatient reader is urged to accept the result and skip the details of proof. \begin{thm} For $\sD$ and $\sE$ in $\SI^{op}[\sV]$,

 For $\sD$ and $\sE$ in $\LA^{op}[\sV]$, the natural map

 is an isomorphism of $\SI$-sequences. \end{thm} \begin{proof} Recall \autoref{pedant} and remember that $\SI$ and $\LA$ have the same objects, that $\SI_n = \SI(\bn,\bn) = \LA(\bn,\bn)$, and that $\LA(\bn,\bp)$ is empty unless $n\leq p$.